SoftUni-Internal/interactive-content/EN/06-Applications-Routing/01-Routing-Basics.md

 Here are some use cases to use query parameters:

-- If we want to filter.
+- If we want to filter

-- If we want to sort.
+- If we want to sort

-- If we want to display the current page number in a pagination collection.
+- If we want to display the current page number in a pagination collection

 Have a look at this example: